 Hot flashes are an unavoidable and unpredictable part of menopause.
 They can come on anytime and anywhere.
 Because you can’t predict hot flashes, you might be faced with one when traveling – in your car, on an airplane, or on a train.

 If this happens to you, there are several things you can do to help reduce the intensity of these hot flashes and find some relief.

 The first, and perhaps most obvious, line of defense from hot flashes while on the road is to open the window.
-This is a simple and effective solution in your car and even on some trains, but is not possible while on an airplane.
+This is a simple and effective solution in your car and even on some trains.

-If you are traveling for several hours, consider freezing some water in a bottle the night before.
-This creates a portable ice pack that can be applied to your head and neck when you are heating up.
-In addition, the water will eventually start to melt and serve as your cold beverage throughout your travels.
+If you’re traveling for several hours, consider freezing some water in a bottle the night before.
+This creates a portable ice pack that can be applied to your head and neck when you’re heating up.
+In addition, the water will eventually start to melt and serve as your cold beverage on your journey.

-When traveling, choose foods that won’t exacerbate or trigger hot flashes.
+When traveling, choose foods that won’t trigger or worsen hot flashes.
 Avoid hot foods, like soup, and opt for cold foods like salads and sandwiches.
 Avoid spicy foods, which can increase body temperature and lead to hot flashes.